jdogresorg/freewallet/README.md

 - **Decentralized Exchange** - Integrated exchange interface that allows peer-to-peer trading of counterparty tokens in a truly decentralized and trustless manner.
 - **Decentralized Betting** - Integrated betting interface that allows anyone to operate a oracle, browse a listing of available feeds, and place bets on feeds.
 - **Dividends / Distributions** - Distribute an token of your choosing to holders of any other counterparty token.
+- **MPMA Sends** - Multi-Peer-Multi-Asset sends allow you to send many tokens to many addresses at the same time in a single transaction.
+- **Dispensers** - Easily setup dispensers or vending machines to sell your tokens directly for Bitcoin (BTC).
+- **Dispenser Watchlists** - Setup dispenser watchlists to ensure your getting the best price on your dispenser purchases.

 ## Mobile Version